ivanovlk/PallyPowerTW/README.md

 - Righteous fury on the buff bar
 - Left click for Greater blessings / right click for "small" blessings.
 - If Individual blessings are selected small buffs are applied with Right click
+- Don't allow Individual blessings without global blessings.
+Also do not allow Global and Individual blessings to be the same

 <img src="https://raw.githubusercontent.com/ivanovlk/PallyPowerTW/refs/heads/master/ScreenShot.png" float="left" align="left" width="100%">

-  Known Bug: Individual blessings will not be effective for classes unless a global blessing is set

 - Included an option to change between Regular Blessings and Greater Blessings.
 - Shows the buff frame when solo